 Annals of the Four Masters

 It is estimated that over 800 of the invaders fell in battle that day, around 25% of the total force that had left Dublin some days previously.
 It was England’s greatest defeat of the Desmond Wars.
 Amazingly the Irish fielded less than a thousand men on the day itself and were heavily outnumbered but still won the Battle!
 However this Victory over the Crown Forces did not trigger any nationwide revolt.
-The resistance to the Tudor Conquest was too disparate and too local in effect to overthrow English Rule.
+The resistance to the Tudor Conquest at that time was too disparate and too local in effect to overthrow English Rule.
 Within a year the War was over and Fiach MacHugh O’Byrne had made his peace with the Crown while Baltinglass sought exile on the Continent.